Win the fight against osteoporosis, reduce your risk of falling, and stay active!

 Stress reduction can include specific activities aimed at invoking the “relaxation response” such as yoga, tai chi, meditation, massage and prayer.

-Physical therapy and custom orthotics has great
+Physical therapy has great

 Folks I hope that I was able to give you helpful insights on how you can better take care of your body.